Address sexual harassment

 The steps you take can go a long way in creating a workplace culture where sexual harassment is less likely to occur.

-The Discrimination, Bullying and Harassment Policy outlines approaches for union and excluded employees to address sexual harassment.
+HR policy 11 – Discrimination, bullying and harassment in the workplace outlines approaches for union and excluded employees to address sexual harassment.

 - Address discrimination, bullying and harassment